SchweizerischeBundesbahnen/netzgrafik-editor-frontend/README.md

 - **Infrastructure Requirement Estimation:** Infrastructure requirements can be estimated based on the entered timetable representation, aiding in infrastructure planning and decision-making.

-- **Rolling Stock Calculation:** The software calculates the required number of rolling stocks based on the timetable, supporting fleet sizing.

 ## Origin and Open Source Collaboration